Webreaper/Damselfly/README.md

 * Phil Harvey's [ExifTool](https://exiftool.org/) which Damselfly uses for all of the EXIF write operations
 * ZZZ Project's [Entity Framework Extensions](https://entityframework-extensions.net) for their excellent EFCore extensions.
 * [MudBlazor](https://mudblazor.com/) for their excellent Blazor component library
-* [EmguCV](https://www.emgu.com) for their Face and Object detection Haar classifier models
+* [FaceONNX](https://github.com/FaceONNX/FaceONNX) for their excellent face detection and recognition library
-* [Azure Cognitive Services](https://azure.microsoft.com/en-gb/services/cognitive-services/face/) for their Face-recognition engine
-* [Accord.Net](http://accord-framework.net) for additional Face recognition libraries
 * [Font Awesome](https://fontawesome.com/) for their Awesome icons
 * Chris Sainty for [Blazored](https://github.com/Blazored) Modal and Typeahead, and all his excellent info on Blazor
 * [Serilog.Net](https://serilog.net/) for logging